top of page

 aaron-newcomb-headshot-2023.jpg

-Dr. Aaron Newcomb holds primary board certification for Family Medicine through the American Academy of Family Physicians (AAFP).
-He has also held continuous Addiction Medicine certification since 2010, initially through the American Board of Addiction Medicine, and is currently subspecialty board certified through the American Board of Preventative Medicine for Addiction Medicine (ABPM).
+Dr. Aaron Newcomb is the president-elect of ISAM.
+He holds primary board certification for Family Medicine through the American Academy of Family Physicians (AAFP).
+He has also held continuous Addiction Medicine certification since 2010, initially through the American Board of Addiction Medicine and is currently subspecialty board certified through the American Board of Preventative Medicine for Addiction Medicine (ABPM).
+His medical degree comes from A.T.
+Still University medical school in Kirksville, MO.
+Since graduating from SIU Family Medicine Residency program in 2008, he has worked solely with Shawnee Health Services, a local community Federally Qualified Health Center (FQHC) in Carbondale.

 Dr. Newcomb pioneered the development of an office-based opioid treatment program in 2011 and has been treating patients continuously since that time with buprenorphine for medication-assisted recovery.
-He has treated at or near Drug Addiction Treatment Act of 2000 (DATA 2000) waiver limits throughout the past decade, culminating with just under two hundred and seventy-five (275) active patients since 2018.
-Some of these patients have over ten (10) years of stable buprenorphine treatment directly under his care.
+He has treated many hundreds of patients with buprenorphine for opioid use disorder over the past twelve years.
+Many of these patients have over five (5) years of stable buprenorphine treatment directly under his care, some have over ten (10) years continuously.

 Dr. Newcomb currently serves as the Medical Director for the Substance Use Prevention and Recovery (SUPR) licensed treatment program at Shawnee Health Services.

-Dr. Newcomb is an advocate for addiction treatment and has provided hands-on training for medical students as a volunteer faculty member of SIU Medical School and A.T.
+He is an advocate for addiction treatment and has provided hands-on training for medical students as a volunteer faculty member of SIU Medical School and A.T.
 Still University.
-He currently serves as the Chairperson for the Illinois Academy of Family Physicians (IAFP), Opioid Safety Workgroup.
-Dr. Newcomb has provided numerous presentations on addiction, the opioid epidemic, and medication-assisted treatment at various medical and community venues in the Southern Illinois region and beyond since 2011.
+He currently serves as a board member for the Illinois Academy of Family Physicians (IAFP).

 bottom of page